5 Steps to Become a Customer-Centric Organization through AI Technology

 “Your business results depend on your brand’s ability to retain and add customers,” says Huang.

-That seems simple and logical enough, but carrying out the mandates is anything but simple.
-Interactions that must be “won” range from a marketing campaign, to contact center interactions to invoices and deliveries; in other words, every interaction with every customer.
+That seems simple and logical enough, but carrying out the mandates is anything but when it comes to customer experience.
+Interactions that must be “won” range from a precise marketing campaign to responding to pre-purchase questions to contact center interactions regarding orders and deliveries; in other words, every interaction with every customer.

 There are really two sides to the concept of improving the customer experience: one is the will, and the other is the means.
-Fortunately, technology is rapidly delivering the means, and tools are becoming readily available as digital transformation hands them over.
+Fortunately, technology is rapidly delivering the standards, and tools are becoming readily available as digital transformation hands them over.

 Digitally Transforming the Customer Experience via AI and ML